Manika Vishwakarma: Early life

-She is a graduate of the National Cadet Corps (India), a trained classical dancer, and a visual artist.
-Her artistic work has been recognised by institutions such as the Lalit Kala Akademi and the Sir J. J. School of Art.
-Manika is also the founder of "Neuronova", an initiative focused on redefining societal perceptions of neurodivergence and promoting awareness of conditions like ADHD as potential strength.
+She is a graduate of the National Cadet Corps, a trained classical dancer, and a visual artist.
+Her art has been recognised by institutions including the Lalit Kala Akademi and the Sir J. J. School of Art.
+Vishwakarma is also the founder of Neuronova, an initiative focused on redefining societal perceptions of neurodivergence and promoting awareness of conditions including ADHD.

 Pageantry

 Miss Universe India 2024

-In 2024, Manika was crowned Miss Universe Rajasthan and went on to represent her state at the Miss Universe India 2024 pageant, held on 22 September in Jaipur.
-She placed among the Top 20 semifinalists and was also ranked in the Top 5 for the "Best in Speech" subtitle award.
+In 2024, Vishwakarma won Miss Universe Rajasthan and went on to represent her state at Miss Universe India 2024, held on 22 September in Jaipur.
+She reached the top 20 and the top five for the "Best in Speech" award.
 As Miss Universe Rajasthan, she represented India at the BIMSTEC Sewocon, organised under the aegis of the Ministry of External Affairs.

 Miss Universe India 2025

-On 20 June 2024, Manika was announced as a national finalist for the Miss Universe India 2025 pageant as a wildcard entrant during the final audition event held in Delhi.
+On 20 June 2024, Vishwakarma was announced as a national finalist for Miss Universe India 2025 as a wildcard entrant during the final audition event held in Delhi.
 She was crowned Miss Universe India 2025 on 18 August 2025 by her predecessor, Rhea Singha.
-During the competition, she received the subtitle awards for Best in Personal Interview and Miss Beautiful Smile, and was also ranked among the Top 5 in the Best in Speech category.
+During the competition, she received the Best in Personal Interview and Miss Beautiful Smile awards, and was also ranked among the top five in the Best in Speech category.

+As Miss Universe India 2025, Manika travelled across multiple Indian states to crown state titleholders.
+She also represented the title internationally, visiting Vietnam, Thailand, United Arab Emirates and France for the 2026 Cannes Film Festival.

 Miss Universe 2025

-Manika is set to represent India at the Miss Universe 2025 pageant, scheduled to take place on 21 November 2025 at the Impact Challenger Hall in Pak Kret, Nonthaburi, Thailand.
+Vishwakarma represented India at Miss Universe 2025, on 21 November 2025 at the Impact Challenger Hall in Pak Kret, Nonthaburi, Thailand.
+She was one of the 30 semi-finalists, and maintained India's ongoing streak at the pageant since it began at Miss Universe 2019.